jjvanzon/Circular-Language-Spec/spec/commands/creation-behavior-of-commands.md

 #### Sub-commands

 Now, the sub-commands in a CPU-like language are there as CALL instructions.
 CALL instructions are in the command definition.
 In my own language sub-commands are there as sub-command references, with a *definition* assigned to them, but no object  yet.
-The sub-command *object* is only created just before a sub-command will be run.
+The sub-command *object* is only created just before a sub-command might be run.

 I still do not have a clear view on why in CPU-like languages it is CALL instructions in the definition, and in my own language it is sub-command references inside a call object.
 < ... >